What is Leaking From My Car

 Transmission Fluid is a red fluid and can leak from seals and lines.
 If you have not Changed your Transmission Fluid or Transmission Filter the fluid may have a reddish Brown look to it.
 Transmission Fluid is associated with the center of the Vehicle but with Transmission Cooler Lines may show up in Different areas under the vehicle.

 Oil is usually a black or very dark fluid.
 Most commonly Oil will leak when the vehicle is running.
-You will the Oil Leaking in the front of the Vehicle.
+You will most likely find the Oil Leaking in the front of the Vehicle.
 Oil leaks can happen fast and starve your Engine for Lubrication and cause larger issues.

 Brake Fluid When leaking is a clear fluid when clean.
 If brake fluid has not been serviced, it may look like a brownish fluid.
 Most commonly, leaks are seen at the wheels although brake fluid can leak the entire length of the Vehicle and will cause a low Brake Pedal.
 You should not drive the Vehicle if you suspect Leaking Brake Fluid.
 Do not try to drive the vehicle!